-- 6. Install and verify the host bus adapter (HBA) and driver. - 7.
+- 2. Install the supported OS software according to the directions in the OS documentation. - 3.
+Install and verify the RAID.
+See the CXFS 6 Administration Guide for SGI InfiniteStorage and the release notes. - 4.
+Install and verify the switch.
+See the CXFS 6 Administration Guide for SGI InfiniteStorage and the release notes. - 5.
+Obtain the supported CXFS server-side license keys.
+For more information about licensing, see "License Keys" on page 7 and CXFS 6 Administration Guide for SGI InfiniteStorage. - 6.
+Install and verify the host bus adapter (HBA) and driver. - 7.
 Prepare the node, including adding a private network.
 See "Preinstallation Steps for Windows" on page 130. - 8.
 Install the SGI CXFS Clients YaST pattern containing the CXFS client packages onto one server-capable administration node and transfer the appropriate client packages to the corresponding client-only nodes, as described in the ISSP release note. - 9.
-Perform any required post-installation configuration steps. - Configure the cluster to define the new client-only node, add it to the cluster, start CXFS services, and mount filesystems.
-See Chapter 6, "Configuring Client-Only Nodes" on page 175.
+Perform any required post-installation configuration steps. - 10.
+Configure the cluster to define the new client-only node, add it to the cluster, start CXFS services, and mount filesystems.
+See Chapter 6, "Configuring Client-Only Nodes" on page 183.

-If you run into problems, see the OS-specific troubleshooting section, Chapter 7, "General Troubleshooting" on page 191, and the troubleshooting chapter in CXFS 6 Administration Guide for SGI InfiniteStorage.
+If you run into problems, see the OS-specific troubleshooting section, Chapter 7, "General Troubleshooting" on page 199, and the troubleshooting chapter in CXFS 6 Administration Guide for SGI InfiniteStorage.